dmachard/dmachard.github.io/content/posts/0053-coredns-dnstap-tls.md

 INFO: 2023/08/28 07:57:40.778959 [securednstap] collector=dnstap#1 - receiver framestream initialized
 ```

-## Testing
+## Testing Secure DNStap

-To test your secure DNStap stream, your need to do some DNS resolution on CoreDNS
+To test your secure DNStap stream, perform a DNS resolution using CoreDNS:

 ```bash
 dig -p 1053 www.google.com +short +tcp
 172.217.18.196
 ```

-Check if your DNStap messages are received in the DNS-collector side.
+Next, check if your DNStap messages are being received by the DNS-collector:
+You should see log entries indicating that the DNS-collector has received and processed the DNS queries and responses from the secure DNStap stream.

 ```bash
 sudo docker logs dnscollector